 Check the cost of using your credit or debit card overseas.
 Some cards are designed for travellers – others could give you a nasty surprise.

-- £3 extra for the exchange rate load
+- £3 extra for the foreign usage fee.

-- £1 interest before you pay off your bill
+- £2 interest before you pay off your bill.

-… a total of £9 in fees, just for getting out a little cash.
+That’s a total of £8 in fees, just for getting out a little cash.
+If you did this three times whilst abroad the total cost could be £24.

 And remember, you get hit with these charges every time you use your card.

-With the best kind of card you’d barely pay anything – some don’t even apply a ‘load’.
+With the best kind of card you would barely pay anything.

 How to choose the best card for your trip